kendrakaiser/GasProj/README.md

 # GasProj
-Testing how to edit in nano
+Testing how to edit in nano, and how git diff works